VIBE CODING

 How do you take vibe-coded code to production?

 Harden the parts AI tends to get wrong before you ship: real authentication and session handling, payment and webhook edge cases, multi-tenant data isolation with every query scoped to an organization, input validation, and a security pass for the OWASP Top 10.
 Then add tests, error tracking, and monitoring.
-VibeReady ships these as solved foundations (Clerk auth, Stripe billing, organizationId-scoped data, Sentry, and quality gates that run on every commit), so the prototype-to-production gap is mostly closed on day one.
+VibeReady ships these as solved foundations (Clerk auth, Stripe billing, organizationId-scoped data, Sentry, plus type checks and lint on every commit and your tests in CI), so the prototype-to-production gap is mostly closed on day one.

 How long does it take to vibe code a SaaS?